 4. GET FEEDBACK ON YOUR SPANISH PRONUNCIATION

 Learning Spanish words and phrases is an excellent place to start, but this alone won’t help you feel comfortable having conversations with locals.
-For that kind of confidence, you’ll need to learn phrases in context and practice your pronunciation consistently.
-Rosetta Stone embeds the patented speech recognition engine TruAccent into every lesson, so you have an opportunity to model the pronunciation and practice rolling r’s every day.
+For that kind of confidence, you’ll need to learn phrases in context and practise your pronunciation consistently.
+Rosetta Stone embeds the patented speech recognition engine TruAccent into every lesson, so you have an opportunity to model the pronunciation and practise rolling r’s every day.

 How to Advance Your Spanish Learning?

 If it sounds too good to be true, it probably is.
-Practicing online a few minutes a day isn’t likely to make you fluent in Spanish.
+Practising online a few minutes a day isn’t likely to make you fluent in Spanish.
 However, language learning is a journey, not a destination.
 To get the most out of yours, focus on advancing your learning one step at a time instead of striving towards an elusive end goal.
 Rosetta Stone can help with plenty of lessons and learning strategies for advanced Spanish language learners.

 LEARN TO CONJUGATE SPANISH VERBS

 If you’ve mastered some basic words and feel relatively comfortable with more than a handful of conversational phrases, it’s time to start conjugating Spanish verbs.
 In most languages, it’s easiest to start off with the most common regular verbs in present tense and then branch out into irregular verbs and other tenses.